Richard Reed, MSW, has been appointed vice president for Preparedness and Resilience Strategy for the American Red Cross.

 Prior to joining the Red Cross, Reed completed a 20-year career with the federal government.
 From 2006-2012, he worked at the White House on the Homeland Security Council (2006-2009) and the National Security Staff (2009-2012), where he led the development and implementation of the national resilience policy.
 He has also worked at the Department of Veterans Affairs, the Federal Emergency Management Agency and the General Services Administration.

-Reed has bachelor’s degrees from Indiana University and Purdue University, and an MSW from Indiana University.
+Reed holds bachelor’s degrees from Indiana University and Purdue University, and an MSW from Indiana University.